GoogleChrome/web.dev/content/path/fast/split-with-webpack/index.md

 If you dive into the code in `src/index.js`, you'll notice that we're importing the `lodash` library and using one of its methods to sort our numbers.
 Lodash is an excellent library that provides many useful utility functions, but we're making a common mistake here.
 We don't have to import the entire library if we're not using most of it!

-Now, do the code [if you're using Polymer](codelabs/webpack-with-polymer).
+1. Now, do the code [if you're using Polymer](codelabs/webpack-with-polymer).

+2. Now, do the code [if you're using Polymer](./codelabs/webpack-with-polymer).

+3. Now, do the code [if you're using Polymer](split-with-webpack/codelabs/webpack-with-polymer).

+4. Now, do the code [if you're using Polymer](/codelabs/webpack-with-polymer).